-This sounds as repeating the well-known things.
+This sounds like repeating well-known things.
 But, trust me.
 It is very important to understand the differences, obligations, and rights of each participant in the options market.

 For stock options, each contract covers 100 shares.

-Let’s see how options work in the case you would like to buy a stock option.
+Let’s see how options work in case you would like to buy a stock option.

 A call option gives the holder the right, but not the obligation, to purchase 100 shares of a particular underlying stock at a specified strike price on the option’s expiration date.

 The stock, bond, or commodity is known as the underlying asset.